tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

-  void put(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this array void put(double[] array, int... indices);  // copy elements of `array` into this array void put(DoubleNdArray array, int... indices);  // copy elements of `array` into this array }
+  void put(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this array void put(double[] array, int... indices);  // copy elements of `array` into this array void put(DoubleNdArray array, int... indices);  // copy elements of `array` into this array void write(InputStream istream);  // write elements of this array from `istream`, up to `totalSize()` }

 class DoubleNdArrayCursor {

-  boolean hasNext();  // true if there is more elements DoubleNdArray next();  // returns the current element and increment position long position();  // position of the current element in the initial sequence void position(long value);  // resets position of this cursor void array();  // returns the NdArray this cursor is iterating to
+  DoubleNdArray array();  // returns the backing NdArray this cursor is iterating into long position();  // position of the current element in the initial sequence void position(long value);  // resets position of this cursor boolean hasNext();  // true if there is more elements DoubleNdArray next();  // returns the current element and increment position DoubleNdArrayCursor cursor();  // returns a cursors to the current element and increment position void whileNext(Consumer<DoubleNdArrayCursor> func);

   // Read operations
   double get();  // get the scalar value of the current element and increment position